-Getting retailers to open a shop in your city is a trying task and involves a lot of preparation—you need to be a retail recruitment specialist.
-That said, there are key things to remember when you present yourself to those retail companies.
-Here are five ways to be successful in your retail recruitment pitch.
+Getting retailers to open a shop in your city is a trying task that involves a lot of preparation.
+But you don't need to be a retail recruitment specialist to successfully present yourself to the retailers you're targeting.
+Here are five best practices to incorporate into your retail recruitment pitches.

 It’s not hard to understand that you really have to work your way into the minds of the people you’re selling your city to.
 You’ll need to bring several reasons for why they should open a store in your city.

 It’s critical to note that you should have concrete data to back up your argument on why the retailer should open a store in your city.
-Compare your proposed site to the retailer’s existing sites, use metrics such as population within a standard drive-time radius, and provide information on competition and cannibalization.
-When you have data, the numbers speak for themselves and you stand out from the competition.
+Use tools like Buxton's Match application to compare your proposed site to the retailer’s existing sites, dig into the demographics and psychographics (behaviors) of consumers within your community, and provide information on competition and cannibalization.
+When you have data, the numbers speak for themselves, and you stand out from the competition.

-Sometimes you’re not going to be able to get your foot in the door or despite your best attempts they turn you down.
+Sometimes you’re not going to be able to get your foot in the door or they'll turn you down, despite your best attempts.
 Don’t see that as the end of it all.
 If they don’t want to meet with you, give them reasons to.
 Keep knocking until they answer, but don’t be a pest.
 Be tactful.
 Choose your words wisely and know how to pace yourself.

 Failed your first attempt after meeting with them?
 Learn from it.
 What was it that turned them off?
 What questions did they ask?
 Who in the room was won over and who wasn’t?
 Read their body language in the meeting.
 Who really got the most out of the presentation and who showed little interest or kept trying to shoot you down?

-Also, always send a follow up email saying how much you appreciated them taking the time to meet with you.
+Finally, always send a follow-up email saying how much you appreciated them taking the time to meet with you.
 Don’t sound like a robot; remember to be human.
 Don’t let your email look like something you just copied and pasted.